-A kitchen order system, also known as a kitchen display system, is the workhorse of your back-of-house operations.
+A kitchen order system, also known as a kitchen display system or KDS, is the workhorse of your back-of-house operations.
 This smart system not only helps to keep your chefs and cooks on track, but it also impacts the quality of the food coming out of your kitchen and plays a vital role in your diners’ overall experience.

-But as valuable as a kitchen order system is, not every restaurant has made the leap to put this technology in place.
+But as valuable as a kitchen order system is, not every restaurant has made the leap to put this technology in place as part of their back of house solutions.
 Instead, many restaurants still rely solely on printed or handwritten tickets to send orders to the kitchen.
 And while this method is certainly cost-effective, the trade off is that restaurants sacrifice speed, accuracy, and even quality.

 If you’re looking to finally implement a smart kitchen order system in your restaurant, or you’re simply interested in upgrading your current kitchen technologies, this article will tell you everything you need to know, including:

 - The main features of kitchen display system hardware